Euphorbia milii Des Moul.

 Crown of Thorns, Christ Plant, Christ Thorns, Siamese Lucky Plant

 Euphorbia bojeri, Euphorbia splendens, Euphorbia splendens var. bojeri

-Euphorbia milii is a succulent climbing shrub growing to 6 feet (1.8 m) tall.
-Grayish-brown, 5-7 sided stems, branched and up to 2 – 3 feet (60 – 90 cm) in height, with many prominent, grey spines up to 1 inch (2.5 cm) long.
-The leaves are found mainly on new growth and are obovate (wider near the tip), up to 1.4 inches (3.5 cm) long and 0.6 inch (1.5 cm) broad.
-Small, variably red (pink, yellow or white) flowers, up to 0.5 inch (1.2 cm) broad, subtended by a pair of conspicuous petal-like bracts.
+Euphorbia milii is a succulent, climbing shrub growing up to 6 feet (1.8 m) tall.
+The stems are grayish-brown, 5- to 7-sided, branched and up to 3 feet (90 cm) long, with many prominent, grey spines up to 1 inch (2.5 cm) long.
+The leaves are found mainly on new growth and are obovate (wider near the tip), up to 1.4 inches (3.5 cm) long and 0.6 inch (1.5 cm) wide.
+The flowers are small, variably red (pink, yellow or white), up to 0.5 inch (1.2 cm) wide, subtended by a pair of conspicuous petal-like bracts.

 How to Grow and Care